Islamabad Capital Territory: Airport

 Islamabad is connected to major destinations around the world through the Islamabad International Airport.
 The airport is the largest in Pakistan, handling 9 million passengers per annum.
 The airport was built at a cost of $400 million and opened on 3 May 2018, replacing the former Benazir Bhutto International Airport.
 It is the first greenfield airport in Pakistan with an area of 3600 acre.

 Metrobus

 The Rawalpindi-Islamabad Metrobus is a 24 km bus rapid transit system that serves the twin cities of Rawalpindi and Islamabad in Pakistan.
 It uses dedicated bus lanes for all of its route covering 24 bus stations.
-Islamabad is well connected with other parts of the country through car rental services such as Alvi Transport Network and Pakistan Car Rentals.

 Motorways

 All major cities and towns are accessible through regular trains and bus services running mostly from the neighbouring city of Rawalpindi.
-Lahore and Peshawar are linked to Islamabad through a network of motorways, which has significantly reduced travelling times between these cities.
+Lahore, Yarik, Dera Ismail Khan and Peshawar are linked to Islamabad through a network of motorways, which has significantly reduced travelling times between these cities.
 M-2 Motorway is 367 km long and connect Islamabad and Lahore.
 M-1 Motorway connects Islamabad with Peshawar and is 155 km long.
 Islamabad is linked to Rawalpindi through the Faizabad Interchange, which has a daily traffic volume of about 48,000 vehicles.
+M-14 Motorway connects Islamabad to Dera Ismail Khan and Yarik.
+It is 285km (177mi) long.